-A more scientific way to determine what kind of grapes you have is to measure the sugar level and the acid levels of the grapes when they are ready to be picked.
-Grapes intended for wine making will have a sugar level (when measured with a hydrometer) of about 1.085-1.090 (brix of about 21-22), and table grapes have a sugar level of about 1.050-1.060 (brix of about 14-15).
+A more accurate way to determine what kind of grapes you have is to measure the sugar level and the acid levels of the grapes when they are ready to be picked.
+Ripe grapes intended for wine making will have a sugar level (when measured with a hydrometer) of about 1.085-1.090 (brix of about 21-22), and table grapes have a sugar level of about 1.050-1.060 (brix of about 14-15).
 Acid levels of wine grapes are about .70 to .80 on the titration scale when tested with an acid test kit.
 Table grapes are much higher in acid, with tests in the 1.2 to 2.0 range.

 Concord grapes are a “slip skinned” grape, meaning that the skins slide off easily, making the grapes a bit harder to press.
 And the flavor of the skins is often described as “foxy”.
 While “foxy” is difficult to describe, it is not a normal “wine” flavor, and when fermented it can give the wine a strong chemical taste that is a bit woody.
 Note this flavor is not apparent when eating the Concord grape, since the flavor is released during fermentation.
-Thus it is a good idea to press the juice from the skins before adding the yeast to your wine.
+Thus, it is a good idea to press the juice from the skins before adding the yeast to your wine.

 5 Gallon Recipe

 Sanitation is very important.
 All equipment used in making wine should be sanitized before using it.
 I suggest making a solution of 4 teaspoons potassium metabisulfite and ½ gallon of water and use it to sanitize all your equipment. (store it in a glass jug between uses) This high concentration of solution requires that you soak or spray the solution on your equipment for 5 minutes, and you can drain and then begin using the equipment.
 You do not want or need to rinse the equipment after the sulfite solution.
 It is assumed in these directions that all the equipment that you will use will be sanitized before you put it in contact with your wine.